We care about your overall financial well-being and offer the following suggestions for keeping your financial life protected.

 Organizations and affiliations

 Consider direct deposit

 Direct deposit is the fastest, safest and most convenient way to deposit funds into your checking or savings account.
 You'll no longer need to concern yourself with lost or stolen checks, waiting in line to make deposits, or experiencing delays if you're on vacation or out of town.

 Direct deposit also puts your money to work faster, and it can be used for payroll checks, Social Security payments and other government checks.

 Most employers make it easy to sign up for direct deposit.
 Just check with your payroll or human resources department—signing up should take just a few minutes.
 For Social Security or other government payments, a phone call or a visit to their website is usually all it takes to obtain the form you need.

-10 Ways to Protect Your Mail
+10 Ways to Protect Your Mail (Article)

 The mail you receive and send includes information that thieves and other scam artists find valuable.